 Apocryphon of John

-The Apocryphon of John is the backbone of classical Gnosticism — a sweeping cosmological map that begins above the heavens and ends inside the human soul.
+The Apocryphon of John is the backbone of classical Gnosticism: a sweeping cosmological map that begins above the heavens and ends inside the human soul.
 It explains where existence went “off‑script”: how a solitary emanation became the arrogant Demiurge, how the material world took shape, and why the human spirit contains a piece of the realm he cannot control.

 4 surviving copies • Sethian Gnosticism • Mythology, psychology, cosmogony

-1) The Infinite — the Source beyond concept
+1) The Infinite (the Source beyond concept)

-The text opens not with a creator but a formless, silent Origin — the Invisible Spirit.
+The text opens with a formless, silent Origin: the Invisible Spirit.
 No commands, no personality, no “becoming”: only pure existence whose radiance unfolds as aeons, pairs of divine qualities arranged in harmony.

-2) Sophia’s overreach — the cosmic imbalance
+2) Sophia’s overreach (the cosmic imbalance)

 Sophia, moved by a desire to create alone, produces an imperfect being: Yaldabaoth.
 Deformed, powerful, and unaware of his true ancestry, he believes he is the first and only god.
 This is the spark that ignites the drama.

-3) The Demiurge’s universe — a copy of a copy
+3) The Demiurge’s universe (a copy of a copy)

 Yaldabaoth fashions the world using distorted fragments of the higher realms.
 His archons shape bodies but cannot produce true spirit; they imitate but cannot originate.

-4) Humanity — the jailbreak key
+4) Humanity (the jailbreak key)

 When the archons attempt to animate the human, the Invisible Spirit “overflows” into Adam, giving him a spark brighter than the rulers themselves.
 Humanity becomes the one creature capable of seeing through the illusion.

-5) Revelation — remembering the origin
+5) Revelation (remembering the origin)

-A revealer — often identified with Christ — enters the world not to atone but to remind.
+A revealer (often identified with Christ), enters the world not to atone but to remind.
 Salvation is an awakening from amnesia.

 Why it matters